logzio/sawmill/README.md

 - Add Field [addField]
 	- path (the path to the field to add, doted fqdn)
 	- value
+- Append List [appendList]
+	- path (the path to the field to add, doted fqdn)
+	- values - array of values to add, i.e. values: ["val1","val2"]
 - Add Tag [addTag]
 	- tags - array of tags to add, i.e. tags: ["tag1","tag2"]
 - Convert Field [convert]